 Saving the best for the last!
 This site is a multi-level puzzle challenge, where you will have to solve different problems using your Python skills.

 If you have never programmed before, this one will probably be a bit tricky.
 However, I would suggest you keep the challenge bookmarked.
 While you learn Python online, whenever you figure out a solution for a problem you have struggled with, go back and see if you can solve it.
 The Python Challenge is definitely challenging and difficult – yet fun and rewarding!

 Wrapping it up: Learn Python online

-So I hope you found a guide, course, or tutorial that suits you best.
+So I hope you found a guide, a course, or a tutorial that suits you best.
 As I mentioned before, it is now easier than ever to learn Python online with all the different resources available online.

 It is not going to be all fun and games and you will surely struggle at some point.
 But don’t give up, just take a little break and get back to it.
 You brain will overheat every now and then, that’s just a part of the game.
 But you will be that much closer to mastering one of the most in-demand and powerful programming languages on the planet.